Leadership

 lbronst@binghamton.edu

-Laura Bronstein is a founding member of the Binghamton University Department of Social Work and currently serves as dean of the College of Community and Public Affairs and as director of the Institute for Justice & Well-Being.
-Laura's research revolves around interdisciplinary and interprofessional collaboration.
-She created the widely-used and internationally recognized Index of Interdisciplinary Collaboration and published A Model for Interdisciplinary Collaboration, which has been cited as one of the top ten most influential social work articles of the last decade.
-She is currently leading Binghamton University Community Schools, creating the nation's first county-wide system of university-assisted community schools.
-Laura has a 2016 co-authored book, School-linked Services (Columbia University Press) and a co-edited book, A Guide for Interprofessional Collaboration.
+Laura Bronstein is a founding member of the Binghamton University Department of Social Work and currently serves as Dean of the College of Community and Public Affairs, as Director of the Institute for Justice & Well-Being and Founding Director of Binghamton University Community Schools.
+Laura's research revolves around interdisciplinary and interprofessional collaboration, as well as community schools.
+Prior to entering academia, Laura worked as a practicing social worker in family preservation, in a school for children with developmental disabilities, in hospice and in a psychiatric hospital.
+She created the widely-used and internationally recognized Index of Interdisciplinary Collaboration and published A Model for Interdisciplinary Collaboration.
+Laura has a 2016 co-authored book, School-Linked Services (Columbia University Press) and a 2018 co-edited book, A Guide for Interprofessional Collaboration (Council on Social Work Education Press).
 Laura has received far-reaching recognition for her work including the John A. Hartford Foundation Outstanding Dean in Aging award and Binghamton University's first Lois B. DeFleur Faculty Prize for "innovative work that crosses boundaries".
-Most recently she received the Esther W. Couper Memorial Award for "outstanding service and dedication to the children and families of our community".
+She received the Esther W. Couper Memorial Award for "outstanding service and dedication to the children and families of our community."
+In 2023, she was cited as among the top 2% of scholars in the world in her field in the Stanford World Scientist and University Rankings.

 Photography: Binghamton University.